studiobutter/anime_api/README.md

 For Honkai Impact 3rd players, old APIs can be access [here](./Old_APIs/HI3.md)

+- October 17: Migration have started

+- ???: Migrated, Old_APIs have been removed

 Disclaimer: HI3rd Old APIs will soon be Deprecated!

 This Repository is meant for reseaching and helping players do manual downloads.